paragliding training center

 7. Camping can be done in the area.

 When is the best to fly the Rim?
 Winds that are 190º -230º will give the best air for soaring.
 When winds are less than 190º pilots cannot expect to get as high and there is a slightly greater amount of turbulence along the Rim.
-When winds are greater than 230º, there tends to be a lot more turbulence at the site due to the low range to the west.
+When winds are greater than 230º, there tends to be more turbulence at the site due to the low range to the west.
 There is no weather station nearby that can give us real-time data on wind speed and direction so we must rely on other sources of information.
 The Deming and Las Cruces airports are some help in indicating what we will experience at Middle Launch.

 This means that pilots must know how to check the latest balloon soundings at Santa Teresa (EPZ).
 (For a brief introduction on balloon soundings, go to our page on weather explanations.)
 Look at the DRCT and SKNOT columns which give the direction and wind speed at a particular altitude (HGHT column), respectively.
 If there is any wind direction greater than 240 degrees up to at least 12,000' MSL (4,800m MSL), the conditions at Mag may be poor.
 The less the westerly component in the wind direction as altitude increases, the less turbulence.